 How to Apply and Enroll at GIA

-2. Send GIA a copy of your DD-214 discharge documents and the Prior Education Form for Veterans (request a copy from us) with copies of your transcript(s).
+Send a copy of your Certificate of Eligibility( COE), a copy of DD-214 and Prior Education form for Veterans with copies of your transcript(s) to Office of Student Financial Assistance to email@example.com.
 GIA evaluates the previous education and training of all veterans and eligible persons applying for veterans’ benefits.
 If credit is warranted, the course will be shortened and the Veterans Administration will be notified.

-3. You may enroll in your GIA program when your Certificate of Eligibility is issued and a copy sent to GIA.
+You may enroll in your GIA program when your Certificate of Eligibility is issued and a copy sent to GIA.
 Providing documents to GIA does not automatically enroll you in courses.
-You must contact GIA Admissions to enroll: email@example.com or 800 421 7250, Ext 4001.
+You must call 800 421 7250, Ext 4001 or contact us to enroll.
+Please be sure to mention VA benefits in your inquiry.

-4. After you enroll, and in advance of the start date of your program, GIA confirms with the VA that you are enrolled in an eligible program and certifies your enrollment.
+After you enroll, and in advance of the start date of your program, GIA confirms with the VA that you are enrolled in an eligible program and certifies your enrollment.
 The VA will then authorize payment to GIA towards your student account.
+30 days prior to start of your program we suggest that you check your current enrollment status on the eBenefits link at http://www.gibill.va.gov

 Any questions regarding about your VA benefits, please contact the VA office directly.